Year 6 Bawdsey Manor Residential - May 2026

 Day 4

-This afternoon was also Trapeze (Leap of Faith) time; with every group having their Trapeze session.
-What was already a rather daunting prospect of climbing a high narrow pole with the sole purpose of jumping off was certainly made more challenging by the wet and windy weather.
-However, it was fantastic to see so many of us scale the pole and jump off; the feeling of managing to do this was incredible and something we will remember for a very long time!
+Some groups also completed Trapeze today (aka 'The Leap of Faith'), it really is a rather daunting prospect of climbing a high narrow pole with the sole purpose of jumping off; however, it was fantastic to see so many of us scale the pole and jump off; the feeling of managing to do this was incredible and something we will remember for a very long time!

-We still have a couple of activities to look forward to tomorrow morning before we leave after lunch.
+We still have a couple of activities to look forward to tomorrow morning, before we leave after lunch, and to be honest we are looking forward to these much more than we are to packing our bags!